cryptoloutre/token2022/README.md

 2. Create your token by running `npx ts-node create.ts`

 ## Airdrop your token
 1. Open the `receivers.json` file and paste the list of addresses you want to airdrop to and the amounts of tokens.
-The file has to look like this:
+The file should look like this:
 ```
    [
     {